Lee First is co-founder and Waterkeeper of Twin Harbors Waterkeeper. Please describe your relationship to…

-Owner of Emerald Water Anglers and Dave McCoy Photography, Patagonia and Costa Ambassador and dad.
+Dave is the owner of Emerald Water Anglers and Dave McCoy Photography.
+He also serves in both the Patagonia and Costa Ambassador Programs and is a proud dad.

 Q: What is your relationship to water?

 A: I was basically raised on the water.
 Growing up in Eugene, Oregon I was the son of a teacher who was led to water and the fish residing there from an early age himself.
 Thus my weekends and summer were saturated with camping on or near the namesake lakes and rivers of Oregon.
 Dad taught me to row his drift boat at age 7 or 8 and it was this I looked forward to more than anything.
 Rowing the boat to the campsite at Davis Lake or taking the oars on the Deschutes or MacKenzie Rivers, I was in love and we always left with me wanting more.
 Sadness always overcame me when we had to return home.

 Through my late teenage years, there was push back on my end, I had had my fill so to speak.
 However, those early years had imprinted on me and I was drawn back to water, utilizing skill sets I really had no idea I possessed until they were asked for.
 Rowing boats, swimming, and eventually guiding fly fishing trips all over the western United States.

 Q: How has it impacted you/what is its importance in your life?